Sara was an aircraft mechanic at Bagram Air Field in Afghanistan. She handled a full range of military tactical aircraft maintenance and repairs.

 3. What Parts of the World Are Covered by the Defense Base Act?

 The Defense Base Act is a worldwide statute.
 If you are an employee is working for an employer who has a contract with the Department of State or the Department of Defense, then you are entitled to those workers’ compensation benefits under the Defense Base Act.
 We commonly see the Defense Base Act coverage for employees injured in Iraq, Afghanistan, Kuwait, Qatar, Africa, South America, in some cases, even Antarctica.

 4. What Benefits Are Provided under the Defense Base Act

-Under the Defense Base Act and the Longshore and Harbor Workers’ Compensation Act, several benefits are available, including lost wages, medical benefits, death benefits and in certain cases vocational rehabilitation benefits.
+Under the Defense Base Act and the Longshore and Harbor Workers’ Compensation Act, several benefits are available, including lost wages, medical benefits, death benefits, and in certain cases vocational rehabilitation benefits.

 5. If Injured on the Job and Covered by the Defense Base Act, What Do You Do?

 The first thing to do upon injury is, as soon as possible, immediately report the injury to your supervisor.
-You might be required to fill out a notice of injury or a first report of injury.
+You might be required to fill out a notice of injury or the first report of injury.

 Then, you should seek medical attention.
 Be sure to obtain documentation of your visits to the doctor, as this might be important evidence later on in your case.

 6. What Kind of Deadlines Apply to the Defense Base Act?

 While you have 30 days to notify your employer of your injury, it is recommended that you immediately notify your employer and seek medical treatment.
 Also, after the injury, you have one year from the date of the accident to file your Defense Base Act claim.
 In certain cases, you have two years.
 But, in those cases, you only have one year from the date of accident or one year from the last date compensation has been paid.